DanielTakeshi/IL_ROS_HSR/README.md

 # IL_ROS_HSR

-Daniel Seita code for finishing up the bed-making project, but it's also flexible enough to deal with other projects.
-It should be up to date with the old bed-making code, and have stuff correctly integrated for future experiments.
-It assumes we use the HSR.
+Code for finishing up the bed-making project.
+It's based on Michael Laskey's old code.

 # Bed-Making Instructions

-Here are full instructions for the bed-making project.
+Here are full instructions for the bed-making project with the HSR.

 ## Installation